-On May 1, 2016, the Company issued nonqualified stock options to acquire 25,000 shares each of the Company's common stock to Christopher Greenberg, Brian Johnson and Christopher Lee, current directors of the Company, under the Company's Equity Plan.
-The options granted are exercisable at \$0.42 per share, representing the fair market value of the common stock as of the date of the grant as determined under the Equity Plan.
+On May 1, 2016, the Company issued nonqualified stock options to acquire 25,000 shares each of the Company's common stock to Christopher Greenberg, Brian Johnson and Christopher Lee, current directors of the Company, under the Company's 2014 Equity Plan.
+The options granted are exercisable at \$0.42 per share, representing the fair market value of the common stock as of the date of the grant as determined under the 2014 Equity Plan.
 These options are to vest one year after the original grant date, subject to continuing service to the Company, are exercisable as of the date of vesting and will expire five years thereafter.
-Based on a Black-Sholes valuation model, these options were valued at \$19,763 in accordance with FASB ASC Topic 718.
+Based on a Black-Scholes valuation model, these options were valued at \$19,376 in accordance with FASB ASC Topic 718.
+Compensation expense for the three months ended March 31, 2017 on the issued options was \$4,845.

-On June 1, 2016, the Company granted nonqualified stock options to acquire 250,000 shares of the Company's common stock to Patrick Mongovan.
-The options granted are exercisable at \$0.42 per share, representing the fair market value of the common stock as of the date of grant.
-These options are fully vested and are exercisable as of the date of the grant and will expire five years thereafter.
-Based on a Black-Sholes valuation model, these options were valued at \$28,836 in accordance with FASB ASC Topic 718.
+On October 4, 2016 the Company granted nonqualified stock options to acquire 25,000 shares of the Company's common stock to Todd Ferrell.
+The options granted are exercisable at \$1.36 per share, representing the fair market value of the common stock as of the date of grant.
+These options will vest and become exercisable on February 1, 2018 and will expire five years from the grant date.
+Based on a Black-Scholes valuation model, these options were valued at \$22,157 in accordance with FASB ASC Topic 718.
+Compensation expense for the three months ended March 31, 2017 and 2016 on the issued options was \$3,909 and \$0, respectively

-On June 30, 2016, the Company issued nonqualified stock options to acquire 125,000 shares of the Company's common stock to Christopher Greenberg, nonqualified stock options to acquire 75,000 shares of the Company's common stock to Brian Johnson, and nonqualified stock options to acquire 50,000 shares of the Company's common stock to each of Christopher Lee and Allan Grantham, current directors of the Company, under the Company's Equity Plan.
-The options granted are exercisable at \$0.81 per share, representing the fair market value of the common stock as of the date of the grant as determined under the Equity Plan.
-These options are fully vested and are exercisable as of the date of the grant and will expire five years thereafter.
-Based on a Black-Sholes valuation model, these options were valued at \$174,902 in accordance with FASB ASC Topic 718.
+On February 1, 2017, the Company issued nonqualified stock options to acquire 50,000 shares each of the Company's common stock to Brian Johnson, Christopher Lee and Allan Grantham and nonqualified stock options to acquire 100,000 shares of the Company's common stock to Christopher Greenberg, each then a director of the Company, under the Company's 2014 Equity Plan.
+The options granted are exercisable at \$1.20 per share, representing the fair market value of the common stock as of the date of the grant as determined under the 2014 Equity Plan.
+The options are fully vested and exercisable as of the date of grant and will expire five year thereafter.
+Based on a Black-Scholes valuation model, these options were valued at \$233,817 in accordance with FASB ASC Topic 718.